imannorouzi/toy-robot/README.md

 You can find the description and requirements of this simulation at the end of this page.

 #### Project tree
-The project consists of six files.
+The project consists of seven files.

  * [index.html](./index.html) - Landing page
  * [app.js](./app.js) - The script that initiates the page, a robot object, and manages user inputs.